 - Remote code execution in services that is intended to provide remote code execution within a sandbox as a service and reports that we determine to be an accepted risk owing to the nature of our service.

-- Since we provide services that allows to host user’s data publicly, please refrain from reporting issues where user’s of our service has accidentally exposed their data.
+- Since we provide services that allow us to host user’s data publicly, please refrain from reporting issues where users of our service have accidentally exposed their data.

 - Social engineering (including phishing) of Postdot Technologies Inc. staff or any physical attempts against Postdot Technologies Inc. property.